Get In Touch

 What are USP 800 Cleanroom Requirements?
 Must-Know Facts

 Did you know that around 8 million healthcare workers are at risk of exposure to hazardous drugs?
 These risks can include infertility, birth defects, and even certain cancers.
 As a result, creating a safe environment for personnel is of the utmost importance.
 And this is exactly what USP 800 guidelines do.
-By setting strict requirements in cleanrooms, they protect healthcare staff, patients, and the environment.
-In this article, we will cover the main parts of USP 800 cleanroom requirements and how they ensure safety.
+By setting strict requirements in cleanrooms, they protect healthcare staff, patients, and even the environment.
+In this article, we will cover the main parts of USP 800 cleanroom requirements and how they improve safety.

 What is USP 800?